mattgodbolt/cppcon-2025-some-assembly-required/libraries.md

 Stepanov said the STL should stand for "STepanov and Lee".

-Thanks to Hewlett-Packard for letting Stepanov make the STL free for all.
+Thanks to Hewlett-Packard for letting Stepanov make the STL free for all, and SGI for continuing to keep Stepanov's work free.
 And to PJ Plauger at Dinkumware for taking the STL and making it production-ready, and licensing it to MS.

 It set the tone of what _I_ think of as C++, and generic programming.
 But it's not the only library in town, and it's grown a lot since!

+Standard Library != STL

 ---